sagemath/trac_to_gh/Issue 9384.md

 # Issue 9384: descend_to method for elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9384

 Original creator: ebeyerstedt